 The news of the day from Libya is that Colonel Qaddafi’s counterattack is succeeding, and it may be too late to help the rebels overthrow him.
 The neocon commentariat is preparing the ground to accuse Obama of losing Libya.
-Besides the hubristic assumption that American presidents are responsible for all the global misery they do not rush to prevent, the trouble with this argument is that the most popular means of U.S. military intervention, a no-fly zone, probably would not make much difference, whether imposed by Navy ships or aircraft.
+Besides the hubristic assumption that American presidents are responsible for all the global misery they do not rush to prevent, the trouble with this argument is that the most popular means of U.S. military intervention, a no-fly zone, probably much difference, whether imposed by Navy ships or aircraft.

 Given the spectrum of ways that the United States can help Libya’s rebels, it’s odd that debate here centers on a no-fly zone, a form of military intervention that shows support for rebels without much helping them.
 No-fly zones commit us to winning wars but demonstrate our limited will to win them.
 That is why they are bad public policy.